Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • HerePup: “They use the same type of natural sourced foods our dog’s originally evolved to eat, instead of chemically synthesized vitamins, minerals and amino acids.”

 • Amazon: We don’t only count the reviews from professionals in the pet food industry.
-We love hearing experiences that real dog owners like yourself have with pet foods.
+We love hearing about experiences that real dog owners have with pet foods.
 This is why we love reading consumer reviews on Amazon.
 You can read these by clicking here.

 Conclusion

 Nature’s Logic is a high-quality, premium dog food that has consistently received rave reviews from professionals in the pet food industry and consumers alike.
-Their commitment to whole and natural foods is evident in all of their formulas, through their careful selection of ingredient sources, and in their stringent testing protocols.
+Its commitment to whole and natural foods is evident in all of its formulas, through its careful selection of ingredient sources, and in its stringent testing protocols.
 It’s not hard to see why this company has not been subject to any recalls in its 15-year history.

 Related Articles